mscaudill/tabbed/paper/paper.md

 a header.
 Further, we found no reader of DSV files that can conditionally read rows from the data section based on a row's type casted values.
 We here define a set of desiderata for parsing irregular text files that optionally contain metadata, header and ragged data rows.
-To motivate this set we consider the DSV shown in Figure 1.
+To motivate this set, we consider the DSV shown in Figure 1.

-![The first 12 lines of a delimiter separated file named *sample.txt' with metadata on lines 1-4 and a header on line 7.
+![The first 12 lines of a delimiter separated file named *sample.txt* with metadata on lines 1-4 and a header on line 7.
 The metadata contains both semicolon delimited and undelimited strings.
 Notice the data section uses a different delimiter than the metadta and contains mixed data types.
 \label{fig: figure1}]( sample_dsv.png){width=900}

 ### Structural Detection
-A header line (line 7 of \autoref{fig: figure1} marks the boundary between the metadata and data sections of a file.
+A header line (line 7 of \autoref{fig: figure1}) marks the boundary between the metadata and data sections of a file.
 Detection of this line is critical for correct automated parsing.
 Tabbed can locate a header line using string inconsistencies or type inconsistencies depending on the data types represented in the data section of the file.
-Importantly, some irregular DSV files do not have a header, in this case, Tabbed generates a header based on the number of data columns it measures from a sample of the file.
+Importantly, some irregular DSV files do not have a header.
+In this case tabbed  generates a header based on the number of data columns it measures from a sample of the file.

 ### Type Casting